JoaoGuedes01/TIAPOSE_R_Data_Mining/shiny/markdown/best_models.md

 ### **Adult**
 <p>
-For this time series the aproach was the <b>Multivariate Model</b> composed by
+For this time series the aproach was the <b>Univariate Model</b> composed by
 </p>
 <p>
 Univariate Model: <b>Holt Winters</b>